-- ➤ Client Choice/Client Centered Supportive Services: Supportive services shall be participant-centered and voluntary.
+• Client Choice/Client Centered Supportive Services: Supportive services shall be participant centered and voluntary.
 Supportive services shall be offered to participants but cannot be mandated.
 Under no circumstances should participation in services be a condition of occupancy.
-In other words, an RRH program may not terminate a participant solely for refusing to participate in supportive services.
-It is permissible, however, to require participation in basic case management with a primary goal of engagement, stability planning, and budgeting.
-[See Frequency and Duration of Case Management section below for more details]. - ➤ Progressive Engagement Model: As stated previously, Progressive Engagement is a key component of case management in RRH.
+In other words, an RRH program may not terminate a

+• Progressive Engagement Model: As stated previously, Progressive Engagement is a key component of case management in RRH.
 Programs shall have policies that align with a Progressive Engagement approach, meaning services may increase/decrease, depending on the needs of the participant at any given time.
 It empowers participants to leverage their own strengths to obtain and maintain housing stability.